Ikyupark/Capstone-project/README.md

 ## Machine Learning Model

+### Train and Test Split
-Initialization of the ML model followed standard procedure with splitting the data accordingly into test and train data sets with a 20% test size.
-Followed by adding the scaler and scaling the data which gave us an overall std dev. of 1 and a mean of -1.
+Initialization of the ML model followed standard procedure with splitting the data accordingly into test and train data sets with a 10% test size of the overall dataset.

+### Model Choice
-The neural network we decided to use is a decision tree based ML model called LGBM classifier.
-Having 250 interations/run and a relatively small learning rate takes a good amount of time but nonetheless was successful as we were able to achieve a accuracy of ~97%.
+The neural network we decided to use is LightGBM which is a gradient boosting framework that uses tree based learning algotrithms.
+Having 250 interations and a learning rate of 0.08 takes ~18 seconds to run and achieved an accuracy of ~98% on the testing dataset.

 ![model](https://user-images.githubusercontent.com/100324759/183107192-95a86829-07e0-49bb-af64-27d2ae7fe2b9.PNG)
 ![testing](https://user-images.githubusercontent.com/100324759/183107275-1f491596-5b7d-4dbb-a12f-37cf6644b834.PNG)
 ![tree](https://user-images.githubusercontent.com/100324759/183109205-499602fc-2315-4ec2-bbdf-a7188e756310.PNG)

+ ### Model Tuning
-Looking deeper into our ML model revealed that column_7 or combined text length was the most important feature and remained consistent even after using XGB instead of LGB.
+Looking deeper into our ML model revealed that the industry feature was the most important feature and remained consistent even after using XGBOOST instead of LightGBM.
 Interestingly, changing the learning rate for our ML model didnt appear to change the results overall in terms of accuracy.
-Trying various learning rates between 0.05 and 1 all yielded a relatively stable accuracy rating of > 94.5% with a learning rate of 1 being the lowest.
+Trying various learning rates between 0.05 and 1 along with altering the iterations and increase and decresing the test and training dataset sizes all yielded a relatively stable accuracy rating.

+ ### Model Results
 Taking a look at our confusion matrix, non-fraudulent jobs were predicted extremely accurately with only a < 1% of non-fraud being predicted as fraud.
 However, the number of fraudulent job posts predicted as non job fraud was 37.6%

 ![image](https://user-images.githubusercontent.com/100324759/183111594-d30f728e-97c4-4aa8-a5af-0e8ed2fd0a68.png)

 # Conclusion